monash-emu/summer2/README.md

 Important note for Windows users: summerepi2 relies on the Jax framework for fast retargetable computing.
 This is automatically installed under Linux, OSX, and WSL environments.
-If you are using Windows, you can either install via WSL, or run the following command after installing
+It is strongly recommended that you use WSL, but in instances were you are unable to do so, an unofficial build of jax can be installed by running the following command

 ```bash
 pip install jax[cpu]==0.3.24 -f https://whls.blob.core.windows.net/unstable/index.html